airmash-refugees/airmash-frontend/README.md

 The output will be created in `dist/`, and can be served using a local web server for testing (e.g. something like `cd dist ; python3 -m http.server`).

-The latest successful build of this repo is deployed automatically to https://test.airmash.online.

 For development, ``DEBUG=1 npm run build`` cuts build time down by disabling minification.

 ### This repository contains proprietary code